Vodafone boss: U.S. needs to share any Huawei evidence with Europe

 BARCELONA (Reuters) - The United States needs to share any evidence it has about Huawei with European authorities so they can take a common view about whether to use the Chinese group’s technology in their networks, the head of Vodafone said on Monday.

-Along with Sweden’s Ericsson and Finland’s Nokia, the company is one of the world’s largest mobile network gear suppliers.
+The company is the world’s largest mobile network gear supplier, ahead of Sweden’s Ericsson and Finland’s Nokia.

-Nick Read, chief executive of Vodafone, the world’s second largest mobile operator, told reporters in Barcelona on Monday that cutting the number of network suppliers to two from three would damage the industry and economic growth.
+Nick Read, chief executive of Vodafone, the world’s second largest mobile operator, told reporters at the Mobile World Congress in Barcelona on Monday that cutting the number of network suppliers to two from three would damage the industry and economic growth.

 “We need to have a fact-based risk-assessed review,” Read said.